How to Watch the NBA on Sunday: TV Channel, Game Times and Odds

 - GS Key Player: Stephen Curry (30.7 PPG, 5.3 RPG, 3.7 APG)

-The Hornets look to pull off a road win at the Mavericks on Sunday at 7:30 PM ET.
+The Trail Blazers look to pull off a road win at the Lakers on Sunday at 10:00 PM ET.

 How to Watch